Charlieee18/Project-One/README.md

 ## Purpose:

-This is a HTML page styled with CSS and developed with JavaScript.
+This was an application to showcase my skills that I have developed over the past three weeks using HTML, CSS, BootStrap, JavaScript and JQuery.

-It has been styled to be responsive with different devices.
+It has been styled to be responsive with different devices both desktop and mobile.

 ## Functionality:

-This is a single page application which has a screen on before showing instructions for the game.
+This is a single page application which consists of an instruction page, created using html and JavaScript and styled using BootStrap.
+It also has a board game and player icons to be avle to move around the board.

 ## Implementation: